sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 Provides on-demand search for repositories.
 It scans through a git archive fetched from gitserver to find results.

 This service should be scaled up the more on-demand searches that need to be done at once.
 For a search the frontend will scatter the search for each repo@commit across the replicas.
-The frontend will the gather the results.
+The frontend will then gather the results.
 Like gitserver this is an IO and compute bound service.
 However, its state is a cache which can be lost at anytime.

 ### indexed-search/zoekt ([code](https://github.com/sourcegraph/zoekt))